Our I.D.E.A. Policy

 Land Acknowledgment & Commitment to Decolonial Practice

-Enlace Comunitario recognizes that our community-centered work to support DV survivors in their healing journey takes place on the unceded ancestral lands of the Pueblo people, including the Tiwa and Keres people, and the Diné (Navajo), and Apache.
+Enlace Comunitario recognizes that our community-centered work to support DV survivors in their healing journey takes place on the unceded ancestral lands of the Pueblo people, including the Tiwa, Tewa, Towa, and Keres people, and the Diné (Navajo), and N’dee.
 In our work for and in partnership with DV survivors, we recognize the importance of having rootedness in place and honoring personal and cultural boundaries—sentiments and practices that continue to be undermined by colonial structures designed to disenfranchise Indigenous communities and perpetuate systemic inequities.
 We also recognize that borders are colonial concepts whose purpose is to control, fracture, and drive wedges between communities.

 Enlace recognizes that our equity-focused work must also be decolonial in nature to: